Back-testing your trading ideas

 Please note that we are using the same cross function but the opposite order of arguments.

-So complete formula for long trades will look like this:
+So the complete formula for long trades will look like this:

 buy = cross( close, ema( close, 45 ) );